mkoryak/floatThead/README.md

 ---------
 -  Does not float the footer
 -  Does not let you lock the first column like in excel
+-  Safari is not fully supported.
+It might work, or it [might not](https://github.com/mkoryak/floatThead/issues/108), depending on your markup and safari version.

 Common Pitfalls
 ------